Will You Be Able to Sustain Your Current Lifestyle with Your Retirement Savings?

 Postponing Retirement Gives You More Time to Save and Invest

 If you’re healthy in your 60s and foresee working a few years past 65, you can significantly increase your retirement savings in a short amount of time.
 Postponing retirement also gives you the opportunity to change your lifestyle in a way that makes money more manageable.
-If you used to live in a large home while raising your family but now it’s just you and your spouse, downsizing now may benefit your future.
-You’ll have less stuff to care for as you age, and you’ll benefit from selling your estate so you’re able to account for the costs of living once you’ve left the workplace.
+If you became used to living in a large home while raising your family but now it’s just you and your spouse, downsizing now may benefit your future.
+You’ll have less stuff to care for as you age, and you can cash out on that home equity to purchase a smaller home, which can decrease your cost of living once you’ve left the workplace.

 Medical Emergencies Wipe Out Savings Quickly and Without Warning

-Many retirees don’t account for the medical costs they’ll be responsible for once they’re no longer insured by their employer.
+Many retirees don’t account for the extra medical costs they’ll be responsible for once they’re no longer insured by their employer.
 One major illness or accident is all it takes to annihilate a lifetime of savings.
-Actively preparing for the medical portion of the retirement lifestyle is every bit as important as day-to-day costs of living.
-It’s the greatest defense retirees have against a life of destitution.
+Actively preparing for the medical portion of the retirement lifestyle is every bit as important as day-to-day costs of living, especially since your healthcare needs are likely to increase as you get older

 Helping Others in Need May Cost You Comfort

 If you’re a parent or a grandparent, you may find your child or grandchild in need financially.
 Experts agree that this is another way that retirees quickly spend through their savings.
-They find themselves wanting to help a loved one in need, and it can be detrimental if they don’t have enough money saved.
-If you’re in a position to help without it affecting your lifestyle negatively, you may find yourself withdrawing or transferring funds to help.
+You may find yourself wanting to help a loved one in need, but it can be detrimental if you don’t have enough money saved.
+Make sure you’re really in a position to help without hurting your own financial future before you make any offers of financial assistance.

 Investing in Your Future

-Creating a diverse portfolio of investments using the money that you’ve saved for retirement requires the assistance of a certified financial planner.
+Creating a diverse portfolio of investments using the money that you’ve saved for retirement may require the assistance of a certified financial planner.
 They can help you weigh the pros and cons of each type of investment.
-That way you’re able to grow the money that you’ve set aside for retirement substantially.
-You’ll find the professionals in nearly every city in the nation and can learn more about their reputations by reading reviews written by other retirees online.
+That way you’re able to grow the money that you’ve set aside for retirement substantially, while only taking on the amount of risk that makes sense for your situation.
+You can find financial planners both locally or online.
+Just check their reputation by looking at reviews in advance.

 A Little Preparation Saves You Time and Money